Best Oil & Sealer for Shou Sugi Ban 2021 (How to Seal Shou Sugi Ban)

 1) Traditional Wood Oils

-- Penetrates and protects wood creating a quality finish for wood furniture and antiques
+- Penetrates deep and protects wood creating a quality finish for wood furniture and antiques

 Traditional wood oils include linseed, teak, and tung oils.
 These are plant derived and provide a natural finish to any shou sugi ban product.